w3c/wai-website/pages/about/groups/ig.md

 * **Comment on WAI publications:** Review standards and resources in development &mdash; these are announced in the WAI Interest Group mailing lists.
 * **Contribute to discussions:** Share your perspective in the group's discussions on digital accessibility.
-* **Ask questions:** From the group, you can get multiple perspectives on any questions or ideas you may have about digital accessibility.
+* **Ask questions:** From the group, you can get multiple perspectives on questions or ideas you have about digital accessibility.

 ## WAI Interest Group mailing lists {#mailinglist}